The coarse Baum-Connes conjecture for certain relative expanders: The coarse Baum--Connes conjecture

-\begin{definition} A metric space $X$ is said to be strongly Lipschitz homotopy equivalent to $Y$, if there exist two Lipschitz maps $f:X\rightarrow Y$ and $g:Y\rightarrow X$ such that $f\circ g$ and $g\circ f$ are strongly Lipschitz homotopy equivalent to the identity maps $id_X$ and $id_Y$, respectively. \end{definition}
+\begin{definition}A metric space $Z_1$ is said to be strongly Lipschitz homotopy equivalent to $Z_2$, if there exist two Lipschitz maps $f:Z_1\rightarrow Z_2$ and $g:Z_2\rightarrow Z_1$ such that $f\circ g$ and $g\circ f$ are strongly Lipschitz homotopy equivalent to the identity maps $id_{Z_1}$ and $id_{Z_2}$, respectively. \end{definition}

 The $K$-theory of localization algebras is invariant under strongly Lipschitz homotopy equivalence (see \cite{Yu-97}).
-The following Mayer-Vietoris sequence was introduced by the third author, and more details can be found in \cite{Yu-97}.
+The following Mayer--Vietoris sequence was introduced by the third author, and more details can be found in \cite{Yu-97}.

-\begin{proposition} Let $X$ be a simplical complex endowed with the spherical metric, and $X_1, X_2 \subset X$ its simplical subcomplexes endowed with the subspace metric.
+\begin{proposition} Let $Z$ be a simplical complex endowed with the spherical metric, and $Z_1, Z_2 \subset Z$ its simplical subcomplexes endowed with the subspace metric.
 Then we have the following six-term exact sequence:

 \end{proposition}